 - Cognitive Behavioral Therapy (CBT): Examines the correlation between an individual’s thoughts and behaviors to identify the triggers behind addictive behavior

 Addiction counseling can take place in either of two environments.
-Inpatient rehab means patients stay in residential facilities for a fixed amount of time, usually 28 days to six months.
-Outpatient rehab means patients live in their own homes but attend treatment sessions at a facility during the day.
+Inpatient rehabilitation means patients stay in residential facilities for a fixed amount of time, usually 28 days to six months.
+Outpatient rehabilitation means patients live in their own homes but attend treatment sessions at a facility during the day.
 Some counselors specialize in treating individuals in a specific population, such as veterans, people with disabilities or individuals with court-ordered treatment.

 Addiction counselors may work one on one with individuals, couples or families, or in groups.
 Couples and family therapy involve helping reestablish connections damaged in the course of a patient’s addiction, such as disruptions in the family dynamic or in the patient’s professional life.
 In group therapy, counselors meet with multiple patients with common concerns to help them gain new insights by sharing and exchanging stories with others.